Latexinz/AI-EEG/README.md

 Run the python scripts to record data with 'bash run.sh' in terminal.

 After that run Data_merge.py to merge the two recordings into a single file.

+Train the model with train_model.py.
+This saves the model as both keras and tflite.

+Test the model with Demo.py